sevenHsu/HeadPoseNet/README.md

 # Description
-   Estimate head pose with CNN,using backbone convolution network such as ResNet / MobileNet / ShuffleNet.Also try regress face orientation vector \[x,y,z] directly and regress the Expectation of classify softmax results.
-What's more,build soft label for classify.
+   Estimate head pose with CNN,using backbone convolution network such as ResNet / MobileNet / ShuffleNet.Also try regress attention direction vector \[x,y,z] directly and regress the Expectation of classify softmax result.What's more,build soft label for classify.

 # Usage